connected-web/pnpfos/README.md

 ## Development roadmap

 ### Core features

-- 🤔 A reusable Github Action that...
+- ✅ A reusable Github Action that...
-- 🚧 Downloads / validate a provided OpenAPISpec
+- ✅ Downloads / validate a provided OpenAPISpec
-- 🚧 Generates TypeScript types from the OpenAPISpec
+- ✅ Generates TypeScript types from the OpenAPISpec
-- 🚧 Fills in the package template
+- ✅ Fills in the package template
-- 🚧 Uses a standard wrapper for creating a client
+- ✅ Uses a standard wrapper for creating a client
-- 🚧 Runs sanity checks against the client, e.g. use OAuth token to access status endpoint
+- ✅ Runs sanity checks against the client, e.g. use OAuth token to access status endpoint
-- 🚧 Publish package using inputs
+- ✅ Publish package using inputs

-### Additional tasks
+### Additional features

-- 🚧 Document parameters for Github Action in this README
+- ✅ Document parameters for Github Action in this README
-- 🚧 Create a sample OpenAPISpec.json
+- ✅ Create a sample OpenAPISpec.json
-- 🚧 Create CI pipeline to test reusable action
+- ✅ Create CI pipeline to test reusable action

 ## Inputs